baibao577/dumbnote-page/user-guide/faq.md

 3. Try manual sync
 4. See **[GitHub Sync](github-sync.md)** troubleshooting

-## Technical Questions

-### What technologies does DumbNote use?

-- **Electron** - Cross-platform framework
-- **Vue 3** - UI framework
-- **Monaco Editor** - Code editor
-- **Lunr.js** - Search engine
-- **isomorphic-git** - GitHub sync
-- **Typo.js** - Spellcheck

-### Where are settings stored?

-Settings location:
-- **macOS**: `~/Library/Application Support/DumbNote`
-- **Windows**: `%APPDATA%/DumbNote`
-- **Linux**: `~/.config/DumbNote`

-### Can I contribute to DumbNote?

-Yes!
-DumbNote is open source.
-You can:
-- Report bugs on GitHub
-- Submit feature requests
-- Contribute code via pull requests
-- Help with documentation

-### Is there an API?

-Not officially, but you can:
-- Access files directly (standard markdown)
-- Use DevTools for automation
-- Create scripts that work with the files
-- API planned for future plugin system

-### Can I use DumbNote offline?

-Yes!
-DumbNote works completely offline.
-Only GitHub sync requires internet.
-All other features work without connection.

-## Advanced Usage

-### Can I open multiple windows?

-Yes!
-Use Cmd/Ctrl+Shift+N for new windows.
-Each window is independent but shares the same notes and settings.

-### How do I use linked notes?

-When importing, choose "Link" mode to edit external files while keeping them in their original location.
-The note shows with a yellow background.

-### Can I use DumbNote for coding?

-While DumbNote is optimized for markdown, you can:
-- Write code documentation
-- Store code snippets
-- Use code blocks with syntax highlighting
-- Link to code files

-### Is there a command palette?

-Not yet, but planned for future release.
-Currently use:
-- Keyboard shortcuts
-- Menu items
-- Right-click context menus

-### Can I encrypt my notes?

-Not built-in, but you can:
-- Store notes in encrypted folder
-- Use full-disk encryption
-- Planned for future release

 ## Tips & Best Practices

 ### What's the best way to organize notes?

 Recommendations:

 - Use folders for major categories
 - Tags for cross-cutting topics
 - Date prefixes for journals